renra/go-json-http-handler/README.md

 Provides hopefully reasonable defaults for JSON HTTP APIs:

-* `Content-Type: application/json` to all responses including 404 Not Found
+* adds `Content-Type: application/json` to all responses including 404 Not Found
 * Recovery from panics with a 500 Internal Server Error and an empty JSON response
 * Logging of incoming requests (`Log(string)` and `LogErrorWithTrace(string)` methods are required)